vishu1994/TSNE-on-MNIST-/readme.md

 This project was done as part of mtech mini project.
+It was amazing.